 To maintain REIT status, we must annually distribute to our stockholders at least 90% of our REIT taxable income, determined without regard to the dividends-paid deduction and excluding any net capital gains.
 This distribution requirement may be satisfied by making distributions to our common stockholders, our preferred stockholders (including holders of Series A Preferred Stock) or a combination of our stockholders.
-To the extent that we satisfy this distribution requirement and qualify for taxation as a REIT but distribute less than 100% of our REIT taxable income, determined with the above modifications, we will be subject to U.S. federal income tax on our undistribute to our stockholders in a calendar year is less than a minimum amount specified under U.S. federal tax laws.
+To the extent that we satisfy this distribution requirement and qualify for taxation as a REIT but distribute less than 100% of our REIT taxable income, determined with the above modifications, we will be subject to U.S. federal income tax on our undistributed net taxable income.
+In addition, we will be subject to a nondeductible 4% excise tax if the amount that we actually distribute to our stockholders in a calendar year is less than a minimum amount specified under U.S. federal tax laws.
 See "Item 1.
 Business-Tax Status."

 Distributions that we may make will be authorized and determined by our board of directors in its sole discretion (subject to the terms governing the Series A Preferred Stock) out of funds legally available.
-The availability, amount, timing and frequency of distributions will be at the sole discretion of our board of directors (subject to the terms governing the Series A Preferred Stock), and will be declared based upon various factors, including, but not limited to: our results of operations, our financial condition and our operating cash inflows and outflows, including capital expenditures and acquisitions; future taxable income; our REIT distribution requirements (which may be satisfied by making distributions to our common stockholders, our preferred stockholders (including holders of Series A Preferred Stock) or a combination of our stockholders); distribution requirements under the terms of the Series A Preferred Stock; limitations contained in our debt instruments (such as restrictions on distributions in excess of the minimum amount required to maintain our status as a REIT and on the ability of our subsidiaries to distributions; and applicable law.
+The availability, amount, timing and frequency of distributions will be at the sole discretion of our board of directors (subject to the terms governing the Series A Preferred Stock), and will be declared based upon various factors, including, but not limited to: our results of operations, our financial condition and our operating cash inflows and outflows, including capital expenditures and acquisitions; future taxable income; our REIT distribution requirements (which may be satisfied by making distributions to our common stockholders, our preferred stockholders (including holders of Series A Preferred Stock) or a combination of our stockholders); distribution requirements under the terms of the Series A Preferred Stock; limitations contained in our debt instruments (such as restrictions on distributions in excess of the minimum amount required to maintain our status as a REIT and on the ability of our subsidiaries to distribute cash to the Company); debt service requirements; limitations on our ability to use cash generated in the TRSs to fund distributions; and applicable law.
 See "Item 1A.
 Risk Factors," "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and "Item 8.
 Financial Statements and Supplementary Data."
 We may need to increase our borrowings in order to fund our intended distributions.
 We expect that our distributions may exceed our net income, due, in part, to noncash expenses included in net income (loss).